-It has become a tradition for some time now, that towards the start of each month we come to you with our top picks of tools we think you should look into if you want to accelerate your online business.
+It has become a tradition for some time now, that each month we come to you with our top picks of tools, book, or articles we think you should look into if you want to accelerate your online business.
 This time, however, we will be doing something different…

 This time we would like to share some of our team’s most favorite podcasts focusing on interviews, tips, tricks, lessons learned from failures, and actionable insight you can leverage to grow your business online.